oehrlis/o-sec-eus/lab/ex02/1x02en-Exercise.md

-## Exercise 1: Get known the Environment
+## Exercise 2: Database Authentication

 ### Exercise Goals

-Simple exercise to get to know the environment.
+- Getting to know the exercise environment, BasEnv and the databases.
+- Consolidate your knowledge in the area of password authentication and password hashes.
 - Everybody can access his/her compute instance.

+Working environment for the exercise:

+- **Server:** db.trivadislabs.com
+- **DB:** TDB190S or TDB190C

 ### Tasks

-- Login to your individual OCI compute instance eg. *ol7dockerXX*.
-- Switch to user *oracle*.
-- Check what Docker images are available.
-- Check directories for workshop and software.
+- Checking the current Password Verifier
+- Adjusting the Password Verifier
+- Optional tests with legacy Password Verifier.

 <!-- Stuff between the <div class="notes"> will be rendered as pptx slide notes -->
 <div class="notes">